 Fulgore is surprisingly limited with his enders.
 To do your damage, you will need to use his Plasma Slice ender.
 He actually has two launcher enders, both of which launch the opponent directly in front of Fulgore.
 He can attack the opponent as they're falling with an attack such as standing HK, which boots the opponent across the screen and gives a hard knockdown.
 Fulgore can then cancel the standing HK into a nasty fireball/teleport mixup using some pips if he wants, or retreat and reestablish his strong zoning game.
 In essence, Fulgore will either choose to finish his combo with damage, or he will be applying some form of mixup with one of the other enders, as all the others lead into setups of some kind.

 For a rushdown Fulgore, everything is about Plasmaport and Eye Laser.
 Watch out for multiple Plasmaports following ranged fireballs, close normals, or any number of mid-combo resets.
-The low-hitting Eye Lasers are even on block at worst, so Fulgore gets to maintain a lot of his momentum when he uses them in block strings.
+The low-hitting Eye Lasers are negative on block but unpunishable by normals, and the medium Eye Laser in particular causes a fair bit of pushback, so Fulgore gets to maintain a lot of his momentum when he uses them in block strings with the correct spacing.
 His Plasma Slice uppercut can be canceled on hit or block into the air version of shadow Eye Laser in an attempt to catch an opponent's punish.
 It costs 4 pips like all shadows, a high price to pay for meter-starved Fulgore, and it's unsafe if your opponent doesn't take the bait, but it's an option that works from time to time.